 Choosing Paint Colors

-Since I hate to let anything go to waste I started off with the purple gray mix that was used on my china cabinet.
+Since I hate to let anything go to waste I started off with the purple-gray mix that was used on my china cabinet.
 I mixed so much of it in fear of not having enough I ended up with so much leftover.
 Waste not, want not.
 The purple-gray mix was actually made with leftover charcoal gray paint from another previous china cabinet.
 It’s like the paint that keeps on giving. 🙂 When applying paint to the first layer, make sure to coat the entire surface.
 This is your base layer.
+When painting old furniture, the best thing about this layered painting technique is that there is no right or wrong way.

 It was at this point where I started to doubt myself on my plans to layer paint and turned to my Facebook friends for opinions.
 This video was done live, so here is me in the raw: